 add-files-or-folders-to-zip-archives-using-csharp

-The following topics are discussed/covered in this article:
+The following topics are covered:

 C# API to Create Encrypted ZIP Files